 - The more data you have, the slower your query response will be due to the amount of data that must be scanned.

 Use the following basic guidelines for optimum performance when running queries:

 - Delete dashboards that are not being used, so resources are not used to update them.

 - Moderate the number of external API queries that are running while UI queries are running.
 The more external API queries that are running, the slower the UI queries will be.

 - Delete unused columns in your data to enhance performance.

 - If you run queries during a high import volume, your query response will be slower due to the resources being consumed on the data and string tiers.

 Simpler is usually faster

-In most cases when building queries, the simpler the construction the more efficient the query due to less necessary computations.
-This is especially so when query cohorts and metrics contain filters.
+In most cases when building queries, the simpler the construction the more efficient the query, due to fewer necessary computations.
+This is especially true when query cohorts and metrics contain filters.
 The computations required for cohorts and metrics slow query response time, and are often used when a simple filter would suffice.